Nadish-Madadi/Drop-Shop/README.md

 # Drop-Shop
-E-Commerce website with HTML and CSS
+E-Commerce website made with HTML and CSS